 It was decided to enroll only one batch for the second cycle of the Life Skills course.
-In the second batch, a total of 412 adolescent girls were enrolled.
+In the batch for the second cycle, a total of 412 adolescent girls were enrolled.
 Classes for the second batch were initiated in August 2014.
 Each ASHA conducted two sessions on Life Skills and one activity for the Kishori Mandal per week as per the planner.